 There are several different ways to properly anchor soccer goals.
 The number and type of anchors used will depend on factors such as soil type and goal weight.
 Anchor types include:

-- Semi-permanent anchors, which require a permanently secured base buried underground with tethers or bolts to secure the goal.
+- Semi-permanent anchors, which require a permanently secured base buried underground with the use of tethers or bolts to secure the goal

 - Place the goal frames face to face and secure them at each goalpost with a lock and chain.